About Your Eyes

-A comprehensive eye examination evaluates how well you see but also can identify any potential eye diseases.
+A comprehensive eye examination evaluates how well you see, but also can identify potential eye diseases.
 Some of these diseases, such as glaucoma and macular degeneration, can result in serious vision loss if not detected and treated early.
-Often patients with these diseases don’t experience any visual symptoms before vision loss occurs.
 If you are over 35, you should have a comprehensive eye examination every two years.
-Patients over 65 or with a family history of glaucoma, diabetes or diabetic retinopathy should have a yearly exam.
+Patients over 65 or with a family history of glaucoma, diabetes, or diabetic retinopathy should have a yearly exam.

 Your doctor will most likely request that your eyes be dilated in order to better see the nerve tissue and retina in the back of your eye.
 You may want to consider making alternative transportation arrangements, as your vision may be blurry for several hours after dilation.
 You will be in our office for up to two hours, depending on the type of appointment.

 There are many different eye tests that provide doctors with the information they need.
 Here are some of them.

 - Visual Acuity.
 To test the sharpness of your vision, you will be asked to read the letters off a chart that is 70 feet away.

 - Manifest Refraction.
 This test is done for diagnostic purposes, but also will determine a patient’s refractive error and potential eyeglass prescription if finalized by the doctor.